syncfusion-content/wpf-docs/wpf/Calendar/Restrict-Date-Selection.md

 ## Custom appearance of blocked days

-You can change the background and cross-mark color of the blockout days by using the [BlackoutDatesBackground](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.CalendarEdit~BlackoutDatesBackground.html) and [BlackoutDatesCrossBrush](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.CalendarEdit~BlackoutDatesCrossBrush.html) properties.
+You can change the background and cross-mark color of the block out days by using the [BlackoutDatesBackground](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.CalendarEdit~BlackoutDatesBackground.html) and [BlackoutDatesCrossBrush](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.CalendarEdit~BlackoutDatesCrossBrush.html) properties.
 You can also change the foreground and border color of the block out dates by using the [BlackoutDatesForeground](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.CalendarEdit~BlackoutDatesForeground.html) and [BlackoutDatesBorderBrush](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.CalendarEdit~BlackoutDatesBorderBrush.html) properties.
 The default value of `BlackoutDatesBackground` is `Transparent` and `BlackoutDatesCrossBrush` is `Black`.
 The default value of `BlackoutDatesForeground` is `White` and `BlackoutDatesBorderBrush` is `Transparent`.

 ![Blockout days custom appearance](Restrict-Date-Selection_images/BlockOut.png)